 Mechanically closing the breach (alternatives 1 and 3) would create short-term adverse impacts.
 During construction, increased turbidity would affect ecosystem structure and processes; however, this impact would be short-term and localized and mobile species would be able to relocate away from the turbidity at the onset of construction.
 In addition, silt curtains would be used to reduce turbidity in the bay.
-The abrupt closure of the wilderness breach would return the bay to conditions that existed prior to the breach forming, resulting in long-term significant adverse effects on ecosystem structure and processes due to reduced connectivity with the ocean.
+The abrupt closure of the wilderness breach under alternative 1 would return the bay to conditions similar to those that existed prior to the breach forming, resulting in long-term significant adverse effects on ecosystem structure and processes due to reduced connectivity with the ocean.
 Water quality, the potential for marsh habitat expansion, and the availability of eelgrass habitat would also decline, which would lead to decreased faunal abundance and diversity.
 There would be a decrease in species that prefer saline habitats and an increase in species that prefer freshwater or brackish habitats.
 The contribution of the breach to the recovery of ecosystem maturity in Great South Bay would be lost when the breach is closed resulting in long-term adverse impacts.
 Adverse impacts would include decreased biomass, decreased species diversity, lower connectivity to the ocean, lower water quality, decreased eelgrass, and lower potential for marsh habitat expansion.
+If the breach were to be closed under alternative 3, the mechanical closure would occur at some unknown time in the future.
+The same impacts described for alternative 1 would be expected under alternative 3 if the breach were to be closed if other factors affecting water quality remain the same; however, the changes would occur at a slower rate because the more mature ecosystem would be more resistant to environmental changes.
+A regression of system maturity to conditions similar to those present prior to the breach would take longer to be seen in the bay.
+Because closure would occur in the future, Great South Bay is likely to incur changes from other projects, as discussed above in the "Cumulative Impacts" section.
+Although the Fire Island Inlet to Montauk Point Reformulation Study would not cause a change in conditions, the restoration projects and the improvements in wastewater treatment in Suffolk County would improve water quality, especially the latter project.
+Because ecosystem processes and structure are largely dependent on certain water quality parameters, the improvements to water quality would be expected to support an ecosystem equivalent to or more mature than that which was present prior to the breach.
 Under alternatives 2 and 3, the breach could close naturally.
 Although the conditions would eventually be the same as those for a mechanically closed breach, the natural processes would close the breach gradually.
 The resulting effects would not be considered adverse, as they would be the result of barrier island processes.